KagurazakaHanabi/musicxml-tutorial-chinese/chapters/The-MIDI-Compatible-Part-of-MusicXML.md

 </transpose>
 ```

-The diatonic element is not needed for correct MIDI output, but it helps get transposition notation correct and programs are encouraged to use it wherever possible.
+The `diatonic` element is not needed for correct MIDI output, but it helps get transposition notation correct and programs are encouraged to use it wherever possible.

-The octave-change element is used when transpositions exceed an octave in either direction.
-The double element is used when the part should be doubled an octave lower, as when a single part is used for both cello and string bass.
+The `octave-change` element is used when transpositions exceed an octave in either direction.
+The `double` element is used when the part should be doubled an octave lower, as when a single part is used for both cello and string bass.

-## Pitch
+## 音高

-Pitch, duration, ties, and lyrics are all represented within the MusicXML note element.
-For example, the E-flat that starts bar 3 in the voice part has the following MIDI-compatible elements:
+`pitch`, `duration`, `ties`, and `lyrics` are all represented within the MusicXML `note` element.
+For example, the ♭E that starts bar 3 in the voice part has the following MIDI-compatible elements:

 ```xml
 <note>